sleepingkingstudios/incunabulum/collections/_adventures/wellspring/02-silverstone-theater-mystery.md

     slug: falkrunn-ruby-eye
     details: |
       A factor for the Deepstone Trading Company, looking to establish trade connections with the underground Dwarven city of Silverhold.
+  - name: Katerine Descoteaux
+    slug: katerine-descoteaux
+    details: |
+      A would-be sorceress that the party met at Dame Savindar's fundraiser.
   - name: Marigold Greentea
     slug: marigold-greentea
     details: |